The Process

 - Compressor

-- Activated carbon beds, and Sulfur removal system
+- Sulfur removal system